shylendranc/MyFirstGit/README.md

 # MyFirstGit
-This is a simple test
+This is a simple Git test.
+Also, modified.